elastic/apm-server/CONTRIBUTING.md

 You will have to fork the `apm-server` repo, please follow the instructions in the [readme](README.md).

+### Submitting your changes

+Please read our [pull request template](.github/pull_request_template.md), which includes the information we care the most when submitting new changes.

 ### Workflow

 All feature development and most bug fixes hit the master branch first.